jbloomlab/dms_tools2/docs/prefs.rst

 So if you are using error-controls (particularly different pre- and post-selection ones), you should probably use this method.
 The downside of ``--method bayesian`` is that it is fairly slow, and can lead to substantial run times of 5+ hours.

+Note also that the priors used by ``--method bayesian`` assume that your mutagenesis method attempted to introduce all types of codon mutations at equal frequencies (e.g., ``NNN`` libraries).
+If you favored some codons during library construction (e.g., ``NNK`` libraries), then the current priors will not be correct.

 Using ``--method ratio`` is very fast.
 If you do not have error controls, it will probably give fairly similar results to ``--method bayesian``.
 Its performance might decay if there are error controls, especially if the pre- and post-selection ones are different.